V-Rang/testing_for_github_operations/CONTRIBUTING.md

     - [ ] Does it make sense to create a new section in the CHANGELOG to group with other related features?
 - [ ] New examples/applications/tutorials:
     - [ ] All new examples/applications/tutorials run as expected.
-    - [ ] Add a fast version of the example/application/tutorial to Travis CI
+    - [ ] Add a fast version of the example/application/tutorial to Github Actions CI
 - [ ] New capability:
     - [ ] All significant new classes, methods and functions have sphinx-style documentation in source comments.
     - [ ] Add new examples/applications/tutorials to highlight the new capability.